 Should You Outsource Your eCommerce Fulfillment?
 5 Benefits of Doing it

 eCommerce fulfillment can often be a challenge for smaller businesses that don’t have access to advanced software solutions or enough resources to provide features such as ultra-fast delivery and discounted shipping.
-Outsourcing eCommerce fulfillment requirements to 3PL companies can take away a tremendous burden for these sellers, who are now able to focus on more central business activities.
+Outsourcing eCommerce fulfillment service requirements to 3PL companies can take away a tremendous burden for these sellers, who are now able to focus on more central business activities.
 Here are some of the main benefits of outsourcing eCommerce fulfillment:

 Ability to Focus on Core Business Activities

 Order fulfillment often takes up a lot of time for both small and big businesses alike.
 The difference is that big companies have multiple teams focusing on different tasks while small businesses may have to rely on a few members to take care of a variety of processes.
-Fortunately, if they partner with a 3PL, they can offload the entire fulfillment process which frees up time to focus on core activities of the business such as marketing, running promotional offers, expanding their product range and enhancing existing products.
+Fortunately, if they partner with a 3PL, they can offload the entire fulfillment process which frees up time to focus on core activities of the business such as marketing, running promotional offers, expanding their product range, and enhancing existing products.

 Access to Lower Shipping Costs

 Businesses that do not have a large number of orders to fulfill every month are often the victims of the highest shipping costs as they cannot take advantage of bulk shipping discounts.
 However, 3PL companies often partner with multiple shipping aggregators and offer a choice between them.
-Additionally, companies like WareIQ automatically assigns the courier service that will deliver particular orders in the shortest amount of time and at the lowest rates, enabling retailers to significantly reduce their shipping expenditures.
+Additionally, companies like WareIQ automatically assign the courier service that will deliver particular orders in the shortest amount of time and at the lowest shipping rates, enabling retailers to significantly reduce their shipping expenditures.

 Ability to Provide Faster Shipping

-Next-day, same-day and even 10-minute delivery are becoming commonplace so it is in every retailer’s best interests to provide the fastest possible shipping.
+Next-day, same-day, and even 10-minute delivery are becoming commonplace so it is in every retailer’s best interests to provide the fastest possible shipping.
 While this may be hard to tackle on their own, when they partner with 3PL companies, they instantly get access to ultra-fast shipping at cost-effective rates that are guaranteed to have a positive impact on them and their customers.

 Access to Advanced Software

 3PL companies are often equipped with highly advanced software systems that sellers would not have access to if they fulfilled orders on their own.
-When they choose to partner with these 3PL companies, they can take advantage of features such as automated reorder triggers, integrations across selling platforms, intelligent suggestions for placement of inventory based on areas of high demand, inventory management and much more.
+When they choose to partner with these 3PL companies, they can take advantage of features such as automated reorder triggers, integrations across selling platforms, intelligent suggestions for placement of inventory based on areas of high demand, inventory management, and much more.